 Many come to try their hand at breaks in one of three spots; Berewa Beach for rolling barrels, although there are rocky reefs so it’s better suited to confident swimmers.

-Batu Bolong which is more suited to beginners with its kinder waves perfect for easing newbies into the waters.
+Batu Bolong is more suited to beginners with its kinder waves perfect for easing newbies into the waters.

 Further along the coast, Kuta’s long stretch of white sand has long been a mecca for surfers, since the 1930s.